Portfolio

 Applied economics · Optimisation and decision theory · Intertemporal choice

 An analysis of alternative economic frameworks for setting public sector discount rates produced for the New Zealand Treasury.
-This work helped shift the national policy debate, contributing to a gradual reduction in the central discount rate from 7% in 2016 to 2% in 2026.
-This downward adjustment significantly increases the present value of long-term benefits, effectively upweighting the interests of future generations in decisions we make now — such as infrastructure and climate investment decisions.
+This work helped shift the national policy debate, contributing to a gradual reduction in the New Zealand Government's central discount rate from 8% in 2015 to 2% in 2026.
+This downward adjustment significantly increases the weight we place on costs and benefits that occur in the future, which effectively upweights the interests of future generations in decisions we make now — particularly for decisions with long-term consequences like infrastructure and climate investment.
 The research was published in the Australian Economic Review (2018) and as a Treasury Working Paper (2017).

 Read about the analysis in the Australian Economic Review and from the New Zealand Treasury.